 Figure 8.2.3-1: Non-MSGin5G UE registration

-1. The Message Gateway sends the Non-MSGin5G UE registration request to the MSGin5G Server.
-The request includes the information pre-configured to the Message Gateway or provided by the Non-MSGin5G UE (e.g. in a non-MSGin5G registration request) and detailed in Table 8.2.3-1.
+1. The Message Gateway shall send the Non-MSGin5G UE registration request to the MSGin5G Server.
+The request shall include the information pre-configured to the Message Gateway or provided by the Non-MSGin5G UE and detailed in Table 8.2.3-1.